nilanshukumarsingh/NovaGaming/README.md

 This is the frontend repository.
 The app is built using HTML, CSS, and JavaScript with assets such as videos and images for immersive UI/UX.

-Live Deployment: Nova Gaming on Netlify 🚀
+Live Deployment: Nova Gaming on https://nova-gaming.netlify.app/ 🚀

 ## Features